ryanatkn/gro/src/docs/unbundled.md

 # unbundled development

+> please note: Gro's SPA behavior is deprecated for SvelteKit's

 Gro is designed to be a most-in-one development tool for both Node projects and [Svelte](https://github.com/sveltejs/svelte) user inferfaces.
 Inspired by [Snowpack](https://github.com/pikapkg/snowpack),